Science Saru

-Science Saru, Inc. (株式会社サイエンスSARU, Kabushiki-gaisha Saiensu SARU), stylized as Science SARU, is a Japanese animation studio headquartered in Kichijōji, Tokyo.
-Established on February 4, 2013 by producer Eunyoung Choi and director Masaaki Yuasa, the studio has produced four feature films and five animated series, as well as co-productions, a compilation film, and episodes of series for other studios.
-Science Saru's first animation was the "Food Chain" episode of the American animated series Adventure Time (2014); its most recent projects are the animated feature film Inu-Oh (2021), two short films for the animated anthology project Star Wars: Visions (2021), and the animated series The Heike Story (2021) and Yurei Deco (2022).
+Science Saru, Inc. (株式会社サイエンスSARU, Kabushiki-gaisha Saiensu SARU), stylized as Science SARU, is a Japanese animation studio headquartered in Kichijōji, Musashino, Tokyo.
+Established on February 4, 2013, by director Masaaki Yuasa and producer Eunyoung Choi, the studio has produced feature films and animated series, as well as co-productions, compilation films, and episodes of series for other studios.
+Science Saru's first animation was the "Food Chain" episode of the American animated series Adventure Time (2014); its most recent projects are the animated feature film Inu-Oh (2021), two short films for the animated anthology project Star Wars: Visions (2021), and the animated series The Heike Story (2021), Yurei Deco (2022), Scott Pilgrim Takes Off (2023), and Dandadan (2024).

 The studio's work has received critical acclaim both within Japan and internationally, winning awards from Annecy, the Japan Academy Film Prize, the Mainichi Film Awards, and the Japan Media Arts Festival.

-Science Saru utilizes a hybrid animation production method which combines hand-drawn and digital animation (including Flash animation), a technique not previously used in Japanese animation.
-The studio is currently led by Eunyoung Choi (President and CEO).
+Science Saru utilizes a hybrid animation production method which combines hand-drawn animation and Flash animation, a technique not previously used in Japanese animation.
+The studio was led by Eunyoung Choi until 2025.

 Name

-The studio's name Science Saru translates into English as "Science Monkey".
+The studio's name, Science Saru, translates into English as "Science Monkey".
 Company co-founder Masaaki Yuasa frequently drew himself as a monkey in self-portraits, but wanted his company to be smarter than a monkey; as a result, he added the word Science in front of Saru with the intent of having a company that possesses both instinct and intelligence.

 Co-founder Eunyoung Choi further described the meaning behind the name:

-"We thought about a lot of possible names for the studio...
+We thought about a lot of possible names for the studio...
 Science is like logic, business, numbers, plans, technology, and new tools.
 On the other hand, 'Saru' means monkey in Japanese.
 As animators, we put in creativity, intuition, art, enjoying moments and being playful… a kind of 'monkeying around'.
 We want to keep these personalities in Science Saru.
 Thus, we wanted to create a balance.
-'Science' is in English, which highlights being international, and 'Saru' in Japanese maintains traditional anime."
+'Science' is in English, which highlights being international, and 'Saru' in Japanese maintains traditional anime.